Simple Care for Diabetes

 Green AA, Talpers S. A low-fat vegan diet improves glycemic control and

-cardiovascular risk factors in a
+cardiovascular risk factors in a randomized

 clinical trial in individuals with type 2 diabetes.
 Diabetes Care.